Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time and Deterministic Test Time Stain Normalization: Materials and Methods

 \begin{itemize} \item \textbf{No normalization (baseline)}: In this experiment, we did not apply any normalization and just used the raw MoNuSeg training dataset to train the DDU-Net model.
 To evaluate the model on the test datasets, raw test images were used. \item \textbf{Offline normalization}: In this setup, one single image was chosen as the reference image, and all other images (from the MoNuSeg training set and all test images from all test datasets) were normalized using the Macenko et al. approach.
-To choose the reference image, we used the histogram analysis described in Section~\ref{Non-deterministic-norm}. \item \textbf{Extended offline normalization}: In this setup, we merged the raw and normalized MoNuseg training data to train the model (hence the size of the training set was doubled).
+To choose the reference image, we used the histogram analysis described in Section~\ref{Non-deterministic-norm}. \item \textbf{Extended offline normalization}: In this setup, we merged the raw and normalized MoNuseg training data to train the model (hence, the size of the training set was doubled).
 In the inference phase, we sent the raw and normalized test images to the trained model and got the average over the results to have the final segmentation mask.
-Similar to the previous experiment, histogram analysis was used to select the reference image from the MoNuSeg training dataset. \item \textbf{Non-deterministic stain normalization}: In this experiment, we applied the proposed non-deterministic stain normalization as described in Section~\ref{Non-deterministic-norm}.
-In the inference phase, the raw test images were sent to the trained model. \item \textbf{Non-deterministic normalization + TTSN}: In this experiment, we used both non-deterministic stain normalization and TTSN as described in Section~\ref{Non-deterministic-norm} and Section~\ref{test-time-normalization}. \end{itemize} Besides the differences mentioned above, all other parameters were kept identical in all experiments.
-We used 5-fold cross-validation to train the DDU-Net in all experiments and generated five models from cross-validation ensembled in the inference phase.
-Each model was trained for 200 epochs with an initial learning rate (LR) of 0.001.
-We used a LR scheduler (dropped by half after every 30 epochs).
-Random cropped images with the size of $992 \times 992$ pixels were used to train the models in the experiments.
-In the inference phases, all test datasets except CPM-15, test images were white-padded to form $1024 \times 1024$ images and then sent to the train models.
-The original part was then cropped from the results.
-For the CPM-15 dataset, all images were white-padded to $1056 \times 1056$ pixels, as one of the images in the CPM-15 dataset has a larger size than $1024$ in one dimension ($1032 \times 808$ pixels).
-Moreover, Adam optimizer~\cite{Kingma2014}, batch size of four, and a threshold of 0.5 (to convert probabilities to binary values) were used in training and testing.
-All models were trained using a single workstation with an Intel Core i7-8700 3.20 GHz CPU, 32 GB of RAM, and a TITIAN V Nvidia GPU card with 12 GB of installed memory.
-The DDU-Net was trained and evaluated using Tensorflow (version 2.11) DL framework.
+Similar to the previous experiment, histogram analysis was used to select the reference image from the MoNuSeg training dataset. \item \textbf{Offline normalization with atlas image}: In this experiment, we used an atlas image to perform offline normalization for all training images.
+The atlas image was formed by utilizing the average of all seven selected reference images as described in Section~\ref{Non-deterministic-norm}.
+The average image was then used to perform Macenko et al. normalization.
+In the inference phase, the same atlas image was used to perform offline stain normalization for all test images in all test datasets.